73h/paccreator/README.md

 ToDo: Build package and publish on pypi

-you can also load the script directly with pip:
+You can also load the script directly with pip:
 ```
 pip install git+https://github.com/73h/pypacer.git@main#egg=pypacer
 ```